The Turing Synthetic Radar Dataset: A dataset for pulse deinterleaving: Generating a Realistic Radar Pulse Train Dataset

 \section{Generating a Realistic Radar Pulse Train Dataset}

-Figure \ref{fig:summary-schematic} depicts the considered simulation.
-Pulse trains are provided in two receiver modes, one of which receives all signals over the entire possible frequency spectrum at any time over 10 seconds (\textit{stare} mode); the other is scanning through frequency bands in deterministic intervals (\textit{scan} mode), mimicking real-world receivers.
-Both scan and stare modes produce highly interleaved pulse trains with ground truth emitter labels (Figure \ref{fig:trains-with-and-without-labels}).
-To challenge trained models during testing, we allowed up to 110 emitters in the test set.
-Pulses could only be detected when the receiver was tuned to the correct frequency band, and they were dropped otherwise.
-Each receiver mode contains a total of 3000 pulse trains (training set $n=$ 2500; validation set $n=$ 250, hold out testing set $n=$ 250) with varying complexity. \textit{Stare} training pulse trains contained up to 52,068,465 PDWs (\textit{scan}: 132,500) with average of 788,821.18 (\textit{scan}: 29,483.61) coming from up to 77 emitters (\textit{scan}: 87).
+Simulated radio pulses were captured by a static, idealised receiver (Rx) and sent from transmitters (Tx) at varying, randomly sampled distances on a two-dimensional plane (Figure \ref{fig:summary-schematic}).
+To make the dataset mostly independent of Rx hardware characteristics, we focused on simulating realistic Tx properties and simplified signal detection.
+Data in the TSRD can be understood as the emitted ground truth in the environment rather than imitating receiver behaviour.
+To challenge model development, pulses were dropped when the Rx was not tuned to the correct frequency band, when the Tx was too far for detection, or when the pulse width dropped below a threshold (0.0069$\mu$s).
+Consequently, not all emitters were visible to the Rx.
+Pulse trains are provided in two Rx modes, one of which receives all signals over the entire possible frequency spectrum at any time over 30 seconds (\textit{stare} mode); the other is scanning through frequency bands in deterministic intervals (\textit{scan} mode).
+The \textit{stare} Rx model represents an oracle receiver that can observe the entire frequency spectrum at once, whereas the \textit{scan} mode mimics real-world receivers.
+Both \textit{scan} and \textit{stare} produce highly interleaved pulse trains with associated emitter labels from up to 100 simulated emitters in train and validation set (Figure \ref{fig:trains-with-and-without-labels}).
+To challenge trained models during testing, we allowed up to 110 emitters when simulating the test set.
+Each receiver mode contains a total of 3000 pulse trains (train set $n=$ 2500; validation set $n=$ 250, hold out test set $n=$ 250) with varying complexity.
+The \textit{stare} Rx model captured up to 5,920,979 PDWs for training pulse trains (\textit{scan}: 505,094) with an average of 1,285,418.89 (\textit{scan}: 94,277.34) coming from up to 85 emitters (\textit{scan}: 90).
 All data statistics are provided in Table \ref{tab:dataset_statistics}, and we exemplify the pulse train data in Figure \ref{fig:Example-trains}.
 In the following sections, we explain the data generation in more detail.